mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

             }
         });
         ```
-    * the notification mechanism
-      provided by the ChannelFutureListener eliminates the need for manually checking
+    * the notification mechanism provided by the ChannelFutureListener eliminates the need for manually checking
     operation completion
     * Each of Netty’s outbound I/O operations returns a ChannelFuture
-    * ChannelFutureListener is a more elaborate version of a
-      callback, you’re correct
+    * ChannelFutureListener is a more elaborate version of a callback, you’re correct
-    * callbacks and Futures are complementary mechanisms;
-      in combination they make up one of the key building blocks of Netty itself
+    * callbacks and Futures are complementary mechanisms; in combination they make up one of the key building blocks
+    of Netty itself

 ## Events and handlers
 * Events and handlers
     * Netty uses distinct events to notify us about changes of state or the status of operations
-    * This allows us to trigger the appropriate action based on the event that has
+    * This allows us to trigger the appropriate action based on the event that has occurred.
-      occurred.
 Such actions might include
         * Logging
         * Data transformation
         * Flow-control
         * Application logic
-    * Events that may be triggered by inbound data or an
-      associated change of state include
+    * Events that may be triggered by inbound data or an associated change of state include
         * Active or inactive connections
         * Data reads
         * User events
         * Error events
-    * An outbound event is the result of an operation that will trigger an action in the
-      future, which may be
+    * An outbound event is the result of an operation that will trigger an action in the future, which may be
         * Opening or closing a connection to a remote peer
         * Writing or flushing data to a socket
-    * you can think of each ChannelHandler instance as a kind of callback to be executed
-      in response to a specific event
+    * you can think of each ChannelHandler instance as a kind of callback to be executed in response to a specific event

 ### event loop
 * Event loop
-    * Under the covers,
-      an EventLoop is assigned to each Channel to handle all of the events, including
+    * Under the covers, an EventLoop is assigned to each Channel to handle all of the events, including
       * Registration of interesting events
       * Dispatching events to ChannelHandlers
       * Scheduling further actions
-    * EventLoop itself is driven by only one thread that handles all of the I/O events for
+    * EventLoop itself is driven by only one thread that handles all of the I/O events for one Channel and does not
-      one Channel and does not change during the lifetime of the EventLoop
+    change during the lifetime of the EventLoop
-    * This simple
-      and powerful design eliminates any concern you might have about synchronization in
+    * This simple and powerful design eliminates any concern you might have about synchronization in your
-      your ChannelHandlers, so you can focus on providing the right logic to be executed
-      when there is interesting data to process
+    ChannelHandlers, so you can focus on providing the right logic to be executed when there is interesting data to
+    process
 * All Netty servers require the following:
-    * At least one ChannelHandler—This component implements the server’s processing
+    * At least one ChannelHandler—This component implements the server’s processing of data received from the
-      of data received from the client—its business logic
+    client—its business logic
     * Bootstrapping—This is the startup code that configures the server.
-At a minimum,
+At a minimum, it binds the server to the port
-      it binds the server to the port on which it will listen for connection requests
+    on which it will listen for connection requests
-* Every Channel has an associated ChannelPipeline, which holds a chain of Channel-
+* Every Channel has an associated ChannelPipeline, which holds a chain of ChannelHandler instances
-  Handler instances
-  * By default, a handler will forward the invocation of a handler
-    method to the next one in the chain
+    * By default, a handler will forward the invocation of a handler method to the next one in the chain
-  * Therefore, if exceptionCaught()is not implemented
-    somewhere along the chain, exceptions received will travel to the end of the
+    * Therefore, if exceptionCaught()is not implemented somewhere along the chain, exceptions received will travel to
-    ChannelPipeline and will be logged
+    the end of the ChannelPipeline and will be logged
-  * For this reason, your application should supply
-    at least one ChannelHandler that implements exceptionCaught()
+    * For this reason, your application should supply at least one ChannelHandler that implements exceptionCaught()
 * ChanelHandlers
     * ChannelHandlers are invoked for different types of events.
-    * Applications implement or extend ChannelHandlers to hook into the event lifecycle
+    * Applications implement or extend ChannelHandlers to hook into the event lifecycle and provide custom
-      and provide custom application logic
+    application logic
-    * Architecturally, ChannelHandlers help to keep your business logic decoupled
+    * Architecturally, ChannelHandlers help to keep your business logic decoupled from networking code.
+This
-      from networking code.
-This simplifies development as the code evolves in
-      response to changing requirements
+    simplifies development as the code evolves in response to changing requirements
-* EventLoop defines Netty’s core abstraction for handling events that occur during
-  the lifetime of a connection
+* EventLoop defines Netty’s core abstraction for handling events that occur during the lifetime of a connection
 An EventLoopGroup contains one or more EventLoops.
     * An EventLoop is bound to a single Thread for its lifetime.
     * All I/O events processed by an EventLoop are handled on its dedicated Thread.
     * A Channel is registered for its lifetime with a single EventLoop.
     * A single EventLoop may be assigned to one or more Channels.
-* Note that this design, in which the I/O for a given Channel is executed by the same
+* Note that this design, in which the I/O for a given Channel is executed by the same Thread, virtually eliminates
-  Thread, virtually eliminates the need for synchronization
+the need for synchronization
-* threading model specifies key aspects of thread management in the
+* threading model specifies key aspects of thread management in the context of an OS, programming language, framework,
-  context of an OS, programming language, framework, or application
+or application
-    * How and
-      when threads are created obviously has a significant impact on the execution of
+    * How and when threads are created obviously has a significant impact on the execution of application code, so
-      application code, so developers need to understand the trade-offs associated with
+    developers need to understand the trade-offs associated with different models
-      different models
 * Interface EventLoop
     * basic idea of an event loop
         ```